absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 To further customize a chart's title, click the `pencil` icon on the widget after creation.
 This opens a panel displaying current settings.
 While titles default to the chart name, they can be edited to fit your preferences.

-For **time-series charts**, settings are generally consistent except for pie charts which require multiple data sources and does not use axes.
+For **time-series charts**, settings are generally consistent except for pie charts which require multiple data sources and do not use axes.

-A user can only modify the **title** and **update interval**.
+Users can only modify the **title** and **update interval**.
 The update interval determines how often the API requests new data from the database, with a default of **60 seconds**.
 Additionally, a user can modify the **x and y-axis** labels as needed.

 ![Settings](../../img/dashboards/settings-xyaxes.png)